 Key Takeaways

-Sources: SHRM 2026 Employee Benefits Survey; Bank of America 2026 Workplace Benefits Report; Workhuman employee retention research; IRS Publication 969 (FSA contribution limits, 2025 tax year).
+Sources: SHRM 2026 Employee Benefits Survey; Bank of America 2026 Workplace Benefits Report; Workhuman employee retention research.